 Actions include steps in the gender diversity in our portfolio and ethnicity and race inequity in our portfolio reports published earlier this year.

 Short and medium-term priorities

-The 3-year action plan outlines both short-term priorities for the next 1 to 2 years, and medium to longer-term priorities.
+The three-year action plan outlines both short-term priorities for the next one to two years, and medium to longer-term priorities.